pedrettienea23/HR-data-science-project/README.md

 ![Attrition SHAP Plot](images/attrition_modeling_1.png)

 Tenure is the dominant signal: employees who have been with the company for longer carry the highest attrition risk, a counterintuitive finding that likely reflects accumulated dissatisfaction or stagnation over time.
-Relative pay comes next: employees paid below the average for their specific role leave at higher rates regardless of their absolute salary.
-The gap between how engaged an employee feels and how they actually perform, combined with a high ratio of absences to job satisfaction, both add meaningful signal, confirming that disengagement and dissatisfaction compound flight risk beyond compensation alone.
+The absence-satisfaction ratio comes next: employees who accumulate absences relative to their job satisfaction score are significantly more likely to leave.
+The engagement-performance gap and raw absence count add further signal, and relative pay also contributes, confirming that disengagement and dissatisfaction compound flight risk beyond compensation alone.

 ---